What makes Thailand a unique country to travel to?

 The State Department is concerned that there is a continued risk of terrorism in Southeast Asia, including in Thailand.

-In January 2012, Thai police discovered a large quantity of explosive materials linked to suspected Hizballah operatives.
+In January 2012, Thai police discovered a large number of explosive materials linked to suspected Hizballah operatives.

 On February 14, 2012, an explosion occurred at a house on a busy street in central Bangkok.
 A few minutes later a man leaving the house threw an improvised explosive device at a taxi.
 The subsequent investigation attributed the incident to individuals from Iran who may have been plotting a terrorist attack against foreign interests in Thailand but whose bombs exploded prematurely.